 - A problem that requires multiple levels of data analysis (peeling the data onion) to solve.

-- A problem was so novel that it took you a while to figure out how to approach it.
+- A problem was so novel that it took a while to figure out how to approach it.

 In contrast to other Leadership Principle questions that ask for problem-solving evidence, the main focus of Dive Deep is on the process of getting to the solution itself.
-Here, I’d recommend that you focus on establishing the source of complexity and then outline in detail the steps that you took to get to the very bottom of the problem.
+Here, we’d recommend that you focus on establishing the source of complexity and then outline in detail the steps you took to get to the very bottom of the problem.

 Problem-solving and Invent & Simplify